psychobolt/react-paperjs/README.md

 ## Including local packages

 This boilerplate supports [Monorepo](https://danluu.com/monorepo/) configurations out of the box and will watch, build, serve any local packages.
+Each package should have ```src/index.js``` entry file.

 By default, local packages are [independently](./lerna.json#L6) versioned.
-You may import your own repos with Lerna or create your own sub-packages using NPM.
-See Lerna's offical [readme](https://github.com/lerna/lerna#readme) for a configuration and usage guide.
+You may import your own repos with Lerna or create your own sub-packages using NPM:

 ```sh
 yarn lerna import <path-to-external-repository> # import a repository to packages/
 # or
 mkdir packages/<my-package> && cd <my-package> && npm init
 ```

+See Lerna's offical [readme](https://github.com/lerna/lerna#readme) for a configuration and usage guide.

 > By default, the ```lerna.json``` defines the parent package at the [root](./lerna.json#L3).
 You may opt-out of this configuration manually, by removing its settings and any alias references to its directory or package.